Biographies Characteristics Analysis

 Year of construction: 1967

-The project of the tower was invented by the chief designer Nikitin overnight, the image of the tower was an inverted lily.
+The tower project was invented by chief designer Nikitin in one night; the image of the tower was an inverted lily.
 (Photo by Yuri Degtyarev):

 The mass of the tower together with the foundation is 51,400 tons.
 Ostankino TV tower on Victory Day 2010.
 (Photo by Dmitry Smirnov):

-On August 27, 2000, a strong fire broke out in the Ostankino tower at an altitude of 460 m.
+On August 27, 2000, a strong fire occurred in the Ostankino tower at an altitude of 460 m.
 3 floors were completely burned out.
-Long repair and construction work and landscaping were completed by February 14, 2008.
-Infrared photo of the Ostankino TV tower:
+Long repair and construction work and landscaping of the territory were completed by February 14, 2008.
+Infrared photograph of the Ostankino TV tower:

 Height: 553 meters